Zaira (opera): Act 1

 The French prisoners are ordered to leave in spite of Corasmino's concern that their poor physical condition might not be well received when they arrive in France.
-Orosmane allows Zaira to say farewell to Narastano, but he is upset because he misconstrues the relationship between the two, especially when Zaira asks for a short postponement of the marriage.
+Orosmane allows Zaira to say farewell to Nerestano, but he is upset because he misconstrues the relationship between the two, especially when Zaira asks for a short postponement of the marriage.
 Orosmane declares that he will kill any man who would be his rival in love.